jhpyle/docassemble/_docs/functions.md

 the encryption uses an decryption key, and a decryption key should not be embedded in a URL.

+The first argument to `interview_url_action()` is the name of the action.
+The keyword arguments are the arguments of the action.
+In this respect, `interview_url_action()` is similar to [`url_action()`].
+However, the following keyword arguments have special meaning:

+* `i` - if you set an `i` parameter, `interview_url_action()` will form a URL for an interview other than the current interview.
+The current session ID will not be included by default in the URL.
+* `session`: if you set a `session` parameter, the value of `session` will be used as the session ID.
+This will allow the user of the URL to resume an existing interview session other than the current interview session.
+By default, if `i` is not set, the session ID of the current session is included in the URL, which allows the user of the URL to resume the current interview session
+* `local`: if you set the `local` parameter to a true value, then a relative URL will be returned.
+By default, `interview_url_action()` returns a complete URL.
+* `new_session`: if you set the `new_session` parameter to a true value, then `new_session=1` will be included in the URL.
+Set this if you are providing an `i` parameter and you want to make sure that the user of the URL starts a new session rather than resuming an existing one.
+* `reset`: if you set the `reset` parameter to a true value, then `reset=1` will be included in the URL.
+Set this if you are providing an `i` parameter and you want the user of the URL to restart any existing session they may be using in the interview indicated by `i`.

 ## <a name="interview_url_action_as_qr"></a>interview_url_action_as_qr()

 `interview_url_action_as_qr()` is like `interview_url_action()`,